If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Nosema Apis is one of the two Nosema fungal species that infect honey bees.
 Its symptoms vary slightly from those of Nosema Ceranae.
-For Nosema Apis, traditional treatment has been done using Fumagillin.
-The antibiotic inhibits growth of Nosema Apis spores.
+For Nosema Apis, the traditional treatment has been done using Fumagillin.
+The antibiotic inhibits the growth of Nosema Apis spores.
 Further treatment of beehives and their components to kill spores is needed.
 Formaldehyde, acetic acid and physical radiation do the job to satisfaction.
 You can use gamma rays or ultrasonic radiation where you can access it.
-For beekeepers, treating using heat at 490 C for 24 hours is recommended for treatment of contaminated equipment.
+For beekeepers, treating using heat at 490 C for 24 hours is recommended for the treatment of contaminated equipment.

 Nosema Ceranae Treatment

 Nosema Ceranae treatment is a beekeeping problem for which there is not a definitive answer just yet.
 This is because Nosema Ceranae is relatively new in Europe and the USA.
 In North America, the fungus has not had enough studies carried out to enable the development of a treatment.
-Solutions used by beekeepers fighting Nosema Ceranae, range from natural treatments to use of dilute acids to reduce the spread and impact of the disease.
+Solutions used by beekeepers fighting Nosema Ceranae, range from natural treatments to the use of dilute acids to reduce the spread and impact of the disease.

-Fumagillin is great treatment for Nosema Apis.
+Fumagillin is a great treatment for Nosema Apis.
 It should however NOT be used on Nosema Ceranae.
 The treatment works against the beekeeper when used with Nosema Ceranae.
 It accelerates the rate of Nosema Ceranae growth and spore production.
-In some studies, spore production was found to have doubled soon after application of Fumagillin as treatment for Nosema Ceranae.
+In some studies, spore production was found to have doubled soon after the application of Fumagillin as a treatment for Nosema Ceranae.

 Is Nosema Contagious?